 Here’s a little more about what you can expect with each type of detached structure.

 If you don’t have a garage or just need extra space to store a vehicle, a carport can be an easy and affordable choice.
-They can also be helpful if you need a rain-protected loading zone for kids, disabled family members or elderly residents.
+They can also be helpful if you need a rain-protected loading zone for kids, elderly residents of family members with disabilities.

 The biggest downside to a carport is that it might require permits from your city.
 These can be tedious and sometimes costly.
 You will also need to check with your homeowners association and read your deed restrictions to ensure that carports are allowed in your specific community.

-Cost-wise, HomeAdvisor estimates a carport costs anywhere from $3,200 to nearly $10,000, depending on the features you choose.
-Fixr, another home improvement site, says the cost can go as low as $800 for a basic carport.
+Cost-wise, HomeAdvisor estimates a carport costs anywhere from $3,250 to nearly $10,000, depending on the features you choose.
+Fixr, another home improvement site, says that the cost can go as low as $833 for a basic carport.

 Boat shelters fall into the carport category when it comes to detached structures, though they will typically cost more due to their larger size and higher height.

-Unfortunately, a detached garage is going to be the most expensive structure you can add to your property, with Fixr estimating a cost anywhere from $30,000 to $60,000 on average.
-HomeAdvisor says the project can go as low as $6,000 if you really go bare-bones with your project.
+Unfortunately, a detached garage is going to be the most expensive structure you can add to your property, with Fixr estimating a cost anywhere from $25,215 to $110,000 on average.
+HomeAdvisor says that the project can go as low as $10,500 if you really go bare-bones with your project.

 Storage sheds and barns